top of page

 • A clean interior ladder reserved only for inside use

-Having separate ladders for interior and exterior work helps protect the client’s property and keeps things professional—especially during winter inspections.
+Having separate ladders for interior and exterior work helps protect the client’s property.
+It also keeps things professional—especially during winter inspections.

 Inspection Technology I Rely On

-For inspections in Western Pennsylvania, having the right tech matters:
+For inspections in Western Pennsylvania, having the right tech matters.
+Here are some tools I rely on:

 • Radon monitors with lab support and QA handled externally